sshuttle/sshuttle/README.rst

 - Forward all traffic::

       sshuttle -r username@sshserver 0.0.0.0/0 -vv

+- By default sshuttle will automatically choose a method to use.
+Override with the `--method=` parameter.

 - There is a shortcut for 0.0.0.0/0 for those that value their wrists::